catalicu/BasicRTutorials/Tutorial4/README.md

-# Tutorial 4: Intro to Programming: a population growth simulation
+# Tutorial 4: Intro to Programming - a population growth simulation
 Based on a document created by: Thomas E. Miller Edited by: CCG 2021